 To study the risk of new-onset GBS, gout, and SVT after RZV exposure, we will use the SCRI design, which has been used in a number of vaccine safety studies [Baker 2019; Klein, 2010; Yih, 2014; Yih, 2016].
-This design is a special (and simpler) case of both the case-crossover [Maclure, 1991] and the self-controlled case series (SCCS) [Farrington, 1995; Farrington, 1996; Petersen, 2016] designs, in which the cumulative numbers of cases in pre-specified risk and control intervals (or "windows") are compared (approximating a relative risk).
-The analysis is conditioned on the individual, and only those RZV vaccinees having the health outcome of interest (HOI) in either the risk or the control interval contributes to the analysis.
+This design is a special (and simpler) case of both the case-crossover [Maclure, 1991] and the SCCS [Farrington, 1995; Farrington, 1996; Petersen, 2016] designs, in which the cumulative numbers of cases in pre-specified risk and control intervals (or "windows") are compared (approximating a relative risk).
+The analysis is conditioned on the individual, and only those RZV vaccinees having the HOI in either the risk or the control interval contributes to the analysis.
 The SCRI design is ideal for assessing acute outcomes and transient exposures.